 An early-season shearing that removes about one-third of the stem length will cause the bush to become very dense and full, though it does slightly delay the first blooms.
 Flowers can be deadheaded as they fade and wilt; failure to do this may result in many volunteer plants, as this plant will self-seed quite vigorously.

-During the growing season, individual branches can be trimmed back to main stems to keep the shrub full and nicely shaped.
+During the growing season, individual branches can be trimmed back to the main stems to keep the shrub full and nicely shaped.
 At the end of the growing season, it's best to severely prune the shrub back to just above ground level, which encourages quick and robust regrowth the following spring.

 Propagating Autumn Sage